Skip to content

 • Packing and removals package: Opt for a premium service and the movers will pack up your possessions (typically in boxes they provide), as well as transport them to the new location.
 They’ll also unpack everything when you arrive at your new home.

-Some removals companies that offer a premium, packing-and-removals service also feature the option for your fragile or non-fragile goods to be packed.
+Some removals companies that offer a premium, packing and removals service also feature the option for only your fragile or non-fragile goods to be packed.

 If you choose this option, responsibility for the rest of the packing falls on you.